-Thomas J. Cox is a founding ensemble member of Lookingglass Theatre Company, a dedicated theatre educator, and proud member of Actors’ Equity Association and the Screen Actors’ Guild, performing in theaters around the region.
+Thomas J. Cox is a founding Ensemble Member of Lookingglass Theatre Company, a dedicated theatre educator, and proud member of Actors’ Equity Association and the Screen Actors’ Guild, performing in theaters around the region.

-Over ten years, he and his wife, Steppenwolf stage manager Christine D. Freeburg, worked at the Weston Playhouse Theatre in Vermont, where Thom performed in numerous and wide-ranging shows and served as the Director of the Playhouse’s Young Company, organizing and leading workshops related to the theatre profession, including workshops with Tony-Award winning composer Adam Guettel, as well as directing Weston Playhouse’s inaugural children’s theatre production, A Year with Frog and Toad, and Adventures from Ezra Jack Keats.
+Over ten years, he and his wife, Steppenwolf stage manager Christine D. Freeburg, worked at the Weston Playhouse Theatre in Vermont, where Thom performed in numerous and wide-ranging shows and served as the Director of the Playhouse’s Young Company, organizing and leading workshops related to the theatre profession, including workshops with Tony-Award winning composer Adam Guettel, as well as directing Weston Playhouse’s inaugural children’s theatre production, A Year with Frog and Toad and Adventures from Ezra Jack Keats.

-Thom has been a teacher for most of his adult life, working with organizations such as Eileen Boevers Performing Arts Workshop, Piven Theatre Workshop, LakeShore Academy of Artistic Gymnastics, Lookingglass’ Curiosity Programs, Indiana/Purdue University in Fort Wayne, and DePaul and Roosevelt Universities.
+Thom has been a teacher for most of his adult life, working with organizations such as Eileen Boevers Performing Arts Workshop, Piven Theatre Workshop, LakeShore Academy of Artistic Gymnastics, Lookingglass’ Education and Community Program, Indiana/Purdue University in Fort Wayne, and DePaul and Roosevelt Universities.
 In recent years, he has served as an adjunct faculty member in the Departments of Theatre at Northwestern University and at the University of Illinois at Chicago, teaching a variety of acting classes.
 He was an original faculty member of the Actors Gymnasium of Evanston, for which he created Imaginastics, a storytelling and tumbling class which became the Gym’s most popular, and was cited by Chicago Magazine as Best Children’s Drama Class (June 2004).
-For 11 years, he served as Master Teacher for Lookingglass’ Curiosity Programs, and, as a teaching artist for Lookingglass, he worked in schools all over Chicago for more than 25 years, including: Bell Elementary; Hamilton Elementary; Mary Meyer Preschool; Burr Elementary; Hawthorne Academy; Agassiz School; Lincoln Park High School; Stevenson High School; Lookingglass’ Summer Camp at Lincoln Park Zoo; and many tour performances and workshops.
+For 11 years, he served as Master Teacher for Lookingglass’ Education and Community Program, and, as a teaching artist for Lookingglass, he worked in schools all over Chicago for more than 25 years, including: Bell Elementary; Hamilton Elementary; Mary Meyer Preschool; Burr Elementary; Hawthorne Academy; Agassiz School; Lincoln Park High School; Stevenson High School; Lookingglass’ Summer Camp at Lincoln Park Zoo; and many tour performances and workshops.
 He directed the Lookingglass Outreach Tour production of Romeo and Juliet, and directed ten original productions with the Lookingglass Young Ensemble between 1999 and 2016.
 For five years, he was the Lookingglass Artist-in-Residence and Director of the Drama Program at the AN Pritzker School, directing eight original productions, as well as in-class curriculum units.